 Some years ago I wrote a blogpost ‘Was the rich young ruler actually Saul of Tarsus?’

-It is one of my most-viewed blogposts and some people have commented on it, but without reading the Bible commentary that could be downloaded from the blogpost.
+It is one of my most-viewed blogposts to date and some people have commented on it, but without reading the Bible commentary that could be downloaded from the blogpost.
 So it might be helpful to simply state in summary that: